Vic Mitchell: Author and publisher

 In 1978, Mitchell published his first railway item, a route map of the London and South Western Railway.
 Thus Middleton Press was born, taking its name from his home at Middleton Lodge, Midhurst, West Sussex.
-In 1980, Mitchell was involved in a fundraiser for St. Mary Magdalene and St. Denis Church, Midhurst.
+In 1980, Mitchell was involved in a fundraiser for St. Mary Magdalene and St. Denys Church, Midhurst.
 An exhibition was held to mark the 25th anniversary of the closure to passengers of the Petersfield–Midhurst–Pulborough railway.
 One of the exhibitors was Keith Smith.
 Mitchell got into conversation with him and it was felt that there might be demand for a book on the railways in the area.
 Three publishers were approached but all rejected the idea.
 Mitchell spent £5,000 and published the book himself in 1981.
 Titled Branch Lines to Midhurst, it sold well and Mitchell recovered his investment.
 Initially, there was no intention to publish more titles, but Branch Lines to Horsham was published in 1982 and other books followed.
 By June 2018, Middleton Press had published 617 titles.
 Subjects covered include British railways, tram and trolleybus systems, as well as railways abroad.